RegExp Find and Replace

 Show toolbar buttons for presets with enabled button in Find & Replace dialog box: if you turn off this option you will not get displayed the toolbar buttons for any preset, even if some of them have the Toolbar button options turned on.

-Modeless Find & Replace dialog box (allowed access to other parts of the program): you could turn this option on if you want to get modeless Preset Settings dialog box which allows access to the other parts of the program; when that option is turned off, the mentioned dialog box will be modal and you need to close it if you want to use the other parts of the program.
+Modeless Find & Replace dialog box (allowed access to other parts of the program): you could turn this option on if you want to get the modeless Preset Settings dialog box which allows access to the other parts of the program; when that option is turned off, the mentioned dialog box will be modal and you need to close it if you want to use the other parts of the program.

 Display of tracks in Find & Replace dialog box synchronized with main window: if you turn off this option the table of files in the Preset Settings dialog box will not change when you change the selection of files in the main filelist; this option is enabled when the previous option is turned on (you could change selection of files in the main filelist only if the Preset Settings dialog box is modeless).

-If you specify custom parameters inside of the Find what and Replace with strings using the <String Caption="xxx" Value="yyy"> tag, you would get the preset dialog box with the text box in which you could write some string and that string would be entered into same place in the Find what/Replace with string where you have put that <String> tag.
-Also, if you specify the <Number Caption="xxx" Value="yyy"> tag, you would get the preset dialog box with the spin/slider controls for choosing the numeric value.
+If you specify custom parameters inside of the Find what and Replace with strings using the <String Caption="xxx" Value="yyy"> tag, you would get the adjustment dialog box with the text box in which you could write some string and that string would be entered into same place in the Find what/Replace with string where you have put that <String> tag.
+Also, if you specify the <Number Caption="xxx" Value="yyy"> tag, you would get the dialog box with the spin/slider controls for choosing the numeric value.
 For example, if you write <Number Caption="Increment" Value="10"> instead of 10 in some preset, you would get the dialog box which allows adjusting of that numeric value.

 The Value argument is mandatory for those two tags.
 The Caption argument allows you to specify descriptive text which would be displayed next to the control; it is not necessary to be specified, but it would be better for understanding of such preset if you use it.
 The <Number> tag additionally allows to specify two optional arguments: MinValue and MaxValue, the first one is for specifying the minimum value which could be entered with the spinedit control, and the second one is for the maximum value.
 If you omit those arguments, the default values are 0 and 100 correspondingly.

 You could specify as many <String> and <Number> tags in the Find what and Replace with string as you want, and you would get the adequate number of controls within the preset dialog box.
 Of course, those controls would be displayed together with the source and the destination dropdown lists if you have <From Field> and/or <Into Field> in the name of the same preset.
-For example, the included preset "Replace specified string with another one in <Into Field>..." has the adjustment dialog box with the destination dropdown list and two text box controls - the first one is for specifying the string which would be replaced and the another one is for specifying the replacement string.
+For example, the included preset "Replace specified string with another one in <Into Field>..." has the adjustment dialog box with the destination dropdown list and two text box controls - the first one is for specifying the string which would be replaced and the other one is for specifying the replacement string.

 The new version of the add-on also supports the <If>, <Else>, <End If> and <ID> tags.
 The <If> <Else> <End If> construction of tags allows conditional execution of some parts of the Find what/Replace with strings.